alexle/alexle.github.com/posts/emerson-success.markdown

 Fancy job title.
 Big paycheck.
 To own a nice car and big house.
 Extravagant lifestyle.
 That's what pops in my head when I think of success.

 But when I think about it, none of the above mean that much to me.
 Especially when I'm 70 and chilling in a retirement home.
-It's weird how many of us yearn and work so hard to become "successful", yet do not have a clear definition of what that entails for each of us.
+It's weird how many of us yearn and work so hard to become "successful", yet don't have a clear definition of what that entails for each of us.

 I'm not sure what success means to me yet.
-But for the mean time, I'd like to think it's similar to Ralph Waldo Emerson's take on success:
+But for the mean time, Ralph Waldo Emerson's take on success sounds pretty good to me.

 > To laugh often and much..